-Treasury stock or reacquired stock is a portion of previously issued, outstanding shares of stock which a company has repurchased or bought back from the shareholder.
-These reacquired shares are then held by the company for its own disposition.
-They can either remain in the company’s possession to be sold in the future, or the business can retire the shares to get them out of market circulation.
+Treasury stock, or reacquired stock, is the previously issued, outstanding shares of stock which a company repurchased or bought back from shareholders.
+The reacquired shares are then held by the company for its own disposition.
+They can either remain in the company’s possession to be sold in the future, or the business can retire the shares and they will be permanently out of market circulation.

 There are several reasons why companies reacquire issued and outstanding shares from the investors.

 1. For reselling

 Treasury stock is often a form of reserved stock set aside to raise funds or pay for future investments.
 Companies may use treasury stock to pay for an investment or acquisition of competing businesses.
 These shares can also be reissued to existing shareholders to reduce dilution from incentive compensation plans for employees.

 The repurchase action lowers the number of outstanding shares, therefore, increasing the value of the remaining shareholders’ interest in the company.
 The reacquisition of stock can also prevent hostile takeovers when the company’s management does not want the acquisition deal to push through.

 When the market is not performing well, the company’s stock may be undervalued – buying back the shares will usually boost the share price and benefit the remaining shareholders.

 When treasury stocks are retired, they can no longer be sold and are taken out of the market circulation.
 In turn, the share count is permanently reduced, which causes the remaining shares present in circulation to represent a larger percentage of shareholder ownership, including dividends and profits.